 - It provides teachable moments to explain where food comes from.
-For example…while peeling a carrot, you can tell them that carrots grow underground.
+For example...while peeling a carrot, you can tell them that carrots grow underground.
 This may really fascinate them.
-You can tell them about all the people who helped bring your food from the farm to your table.
+You could also talk about the farmers who grew the carrot and how many people who helped that carrot get to your kitchen.